tauri-apps/awesome-tauri/README.md

 ## Tutorials

 - [Create Tauri App with React](https://www.youtube.com/watch?v=zawhqLA7N9Y&ab_channel=chrisbiscardi) - Chris Biscardi shows how easy it is to wire up a Rust crate with a JS module and communicate between them.
+- [Publish to Apple's App Store](https://thinkgo.io/post/2023/02/publish_tauri_to_apples_app_store/) - Details all the steps needed to publish your Mac app to the app store.
+Includes a sample bash script.

 ## Articles
 - [Tauri's async process](https://rfdonnelly.github.io/posts/tauri-async-rust-process/) - Rob Donnelly dives deep into Async with Tauri